haichengpyy/Automatic-Question-Generation-in-Discrete-Math/README.md

 If you are interested in this project, you could downloads all the files and create a python project to run it.

-This project is Final Year Project by YANG Yicheng, WANG Xinyu, YU Haoming, LI Zhiyuan.
+This project is Final Year Project by YANG Yicheng, WANG Xinyu, YU Haoming, supervised by Dr. LI Zhiyuan.